Utah Auto Insurance Quotes

 There are many driving laws in place in Utah and all of them protect you on the road.
 For a full update on new laws, consider reading the Utah Driver Handbook.

 Utah forbids drivers of any age to text while driving.
 It is also illegal for drivers who are 18 and under to use a cell phone while driving.
-Utah's maximum blood alcohol level is .08 percent.
+Utah’s maximum blood alcohol level for a DUI charge is .08 percent.
 Driving at this level of intoxication can result in a 120-day license suspension and potential jail time for subsequent offenses.

 Utah also reserves the right to arrest anyone who is driving aggressively.
 A display of three or more aggressive driving behaviors may add a negative point to your license.
 Points are used by insurance companies for risk evaluation and may be used to charge you a higher premium.

 Insure-Rite checks insurance for the Utah DMV.
 Its job is to collect insurance details to make sure that everyone is insured.
 If you are not insured, or have falsified a claim, then it can have your registration revoked.